offspot/wikifundi/README.md

 * `MIRRORING_OPTIONS='-pm'` : do anything.
 * `MIRRORING_OPTIONS=-'af'` : copy all pages and their dependencies in async mode.

-After mirroring, you can generate tarball by going [http://localhost:8080/export_data.php](http://localhost:8080/export_data.php)
+After mirroring, you can generate tarball by going [http://localhost:8080/export_data.php](http://localhost:8080/export_data.php).
+A README file is in this tarball to explain an installation without Docker.

 Build your Docker image
 -----------------------